mhevery/jasmine-node/README.md

 NOTE
 ====

 This branch is in-development.
-Not recommended for use
+Not recommended for production use

 jasmine-node
 ======